The seven UK Research Councils offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 There are roughly 8,000 Research Council studentships awarded each year.
 Specific allocations vary across universities, partnerships and subject areas.

 Not yet.
-EU students will continue to be eligible for fees-only awards for studentships beginning in the 2017-18 or 2018-19 academic years.
+EU students will continue to be eligible for fees-only awards for studentships beginning before the end of the 2019-20 academic year.
 This has been guaranteed by the UK Government.

-You can read more information on the RCUK website.
+You can read more information on the UKRI website.